Best self-hosted analytics. Judged on what you have to run.

 smolanalytics

-Web + product analytics (visitors, referrers, funnels, retention, paths, cohorts) from one snippet, plus a verdict on what to fix and a plain-English ask bar.
+Web + product analytics (visitors, referrers, funnels, retention, paths, cohorts) from one snippet, plus an investigator that finds what changed, names who it hit, and hands you a verdict on what to fix.
+The managed counterpoint on this list.

 - stack